RetroArch Tutorial

 I need to point out that not all of the above formats are compatible with RetroArch.
 ISO/MP3 is not supported at all.
 ISO/WAV will load, but the CD audio will run fast as if in fast forward.
 Only BIN/CUE ('binary' or 'standard') will successfully run on RetroArch.
 If you do have games in ISO/MP3 or ISO/WAV, you need to look for other ROM websites to find them in BIN/CUE.

-Anyway, with a BIN/CUE in hand, the next steps are easy.
+Anyway, with a CHD or BIN/CUE in hand, the next steps are easy.
 Make sure the Sega CD BIOS is in RetroArch's “system” folder.
 This is how you move BIOS files to it using Astro File Manager.
 Lastly, load your game by selecting its CUE file.

 As for which core to use, “Genesis Plus GX” is the top recommendation for Sega CD/Mega CD emulation.
 If you find that it's running slow or choppy on your device, “PicoDrive” is the next best choice.